emnify/product-docs/docs/services/platform/data-streamer/stream-types.md

 Data usage records are created:

-- Every 45 seconds for open PDP contexts (when at least 100 KB of data is consumed)
+- Every 45 seconds for open PDP contexts (when at least 100 KB of data is used)
 - After the PDP context is closed

 <details className="custom-details-example">